-Total Minimum Credits for AS Degree in Social Sciences, Teacher Preparation Specialization .......61
+Total Minimum Credits for AA Degree in Liberal Arts, Teacher Preparation Specialization61

-- Students are recommended to take one semester of United States, African-American, or Virginia History and one semester of Western or World Civilization. - A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
-To avoid transfer problems, students should carefully select courses to fulfill elective requirements with the assistance of their advisors and upon an investigation of the transfer requirements of the institution to which transfer is contemplated. - Students must take the same foreign language through the 102-level.
-Students who have satisfactorily completed two years of a foreign language in high school may petition for advanced placement to the intermediate-level of this foreign language.
-Students who begin at the intermediate-level of foreign language study will then need to complete two (2) additional credit hours in approved electives.
-Proficient students may receive course credit for foreign language through the CLEP exam.
-Students should consult their transfer institution about language requirements.
+- 1 Students should consult with their advisor and preferred transfer institution about which math course to take.
+MTH 163 followed by MTH 240 or MTH 270 are more universally transferable.
+Students planning to transfer to VCU may take MTH 170.
+Students who intend to major in economics or anthropology at VCU must take MTH 163. - 2 A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+To avoid transfer problems, students should carefully select courses to fulfill elective requirements with the assistance of their advisors and upon an investigation of the transfer requirements of the institution to which transfer is contemplated. - 3 A list of approved foreign language courses is provided in the catalog under the Curriculum Planning and Design section.
+Students must take the same foreign language through the 202-level.
+Students who have satisfactorily completed two years of a foreign language in high school may take the Foreign Language Achievement Testing Service (FLATS) test through the testing centers for up to 12 credits toward their language requirement.
+Students who have acquired foreign language CLEP scores should refer to the College Catalog for the acceptable minimum scores for any Reynolds/VCCS course equivalent.
+Students can then apply to Admissions and Records to have the scores evaluated.
 Some BS programs require intermediate-level foreign language.
 Many colleges and universities accept American Sign Language as a foreign language credit.
-Students are advised to clarify transfer opportunities with their transfer institution. - Students should consult with their advisor and transfer institution about which math course to take.
-MTH 163 followed by MTH 240 or MTH 270 are more universally transferable.
-Students may select from MTH 163 or 170 as first course choices.
-MTH 240 or 270 may be taken as second course choices.
-Before registering for these courses, check to be sure that your transfer institution will accept them. - Students should consult with their advisor and transfer institution about the computer literacy course to take.
-Students who have good backgrounds in computers may petition for credit by examination. - Students may take any 200-level LITERATURE course.
-ENG 215 and 217 do NOT satisfy this requirement.
-For transfer purposes, students should consult with their advisor and transfer institution about their literature selections. - A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
+Students are advised to clarify transfer opportunities with their transfer institution. - 4 Students should consult with their advisor and transfer institution about the computer literacy course to take.
+Students who have good backgrounds in computers may petition for credit by examination. - 5 Students may take any 200-level LITERATURE course.
+ENG 215 and 217 do NOT satisfy the literature requirement.
+For transfer purposes, students should consult with their advisor and transfer institution about their literature selections. - 6 A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
 Future elementary teachers are recommended to take one semester of physical science and one semester of biological science.
 NAS and below 100-level sciences do not satisfy this requirement.
-Students are advised to check the requirements of their transfer institution. - A list of approved courses is available in the Humanities and Social Sciences office.
+Students are advised to check the requirements of their transfer institution.
+A frequent transfer option for Liberal Arts students is BIO 106 or BIO 107 followed by GOL 105. - 7 Students should consult with their advisor and transfer institution to determine the best choice for their program.